top-on/llmask/README.md

 $ ollama serve
 ```

-2. Make sure a potent model is downloaded, e.g. a version of [`nous-hermes2`](https://registry.ollama.ai/library/nous-hermes2):
+2. Make sure a potent model is served, e.g. a version of [`nous-hermes2`](https://registry.ollama.ai/library/nous-hermes2):

 ```
-$ ollama pull nous-hermes2:10.7b-solar-q6_K
+$ ollama run nous-hermes2:10.7b-solar-q6_K
 ```

 3. Mask your writing style by transforming it into a different one:

 ```
-$ llmask transform -v -i "this was a triumph. i'm making a note here: huge success."
+$ llmask -v -i "this was a triumph. i'm making a note here: huge success."

 User-provided input: